-Applicants to the Education Doctoral Programs who have not completed an introductory course in educational statistics equivalent to EDUC 702 within the past five years may be conditionally admitted to the program and be required to successfully complete EDUC 702 prior to being fully admitted.
-The credits earned in EDUC 702 will not count toward the EDP credit requirements but may be counted in the 30 transfer credit hours.
+Applicants to the Education Doctoral Programs who have not completed an introductory course in educational statistics equivalent to EDUC 702 within the past five years may be required to successfully complete EDUC 702 prior to enrolling in advanced inquiry coursework.
+The credits earned in EDUC 702 will not count toward the EDP credit requirements but may be counted as transfer credit hours.

 Transfer of Credit

 The candidate's supervisory committee is responsible for approving the plan of study and for certifying that the candidate has met the academic requirements for the doctoral degree.
 This may require more than the minimum number of credits listed in the degree plan depending upon the student's background and goals.
 The student's supervisory committee has the authority to approve up to a maximum of 30 (semester) credit hours from a Master's degree or its equivalent.

 Students with prior coursework toward a doctoral degree may petition the EDP faculty for an additional 10 credits of doctoral-level coursework to be counted toward the plan of study if it can be demonstrated that the coursework is equivalent to courses included in the EDP curriculum.
 It is the student's responsibility to initiate a course transfer petition.
 The petition must be submitted to the EDP faculty prior to the end of the first semester of attendance, specify the transfer courses to be considered, be accompanied by course syllabi and other documentation indicating the relationship of the course to the EDP curriculum, and provide a rationale for how the course(s) support the EDP goals and the student's plan of study.
 Petitions must be submitted to the EDP Program Coordinator with the signature of the student's advisor.
 The petition will be considered at a regular meeting of the program faculty.